Sub-directory hosting

 // next.config.js /** @type {import('next').NextConfig} */ const config = { rewrites() { const bulletUrl = new URL( `https://{{bullet-subdomain}}-bullet.pages.dev`, ).origin return [ { source: '/blog', destination: `${bulletUrl}`, },// match all paths with extension eg .xml, .json etc. { source: '/blog/:slug(.*\\.[a-zA-Z]{2,5}$)', destination: `${bulletUrl}/:slug`, },// match all paths starting with /blog { source: '/blog/:path*', destination: `${bulletUrl}/:path*/`, }, ] }, } module.exports = config

-By default, next.js will redirect url with trailing slash.
-Because of this there will be a redirect for every blog post.
+By default, next.js will redirect URL with a trailing slash.
+Because of this, there will be a redirect for every blog post.
 To avoid this, we can add the below code in next.config.js file.

 trailingSlash: true